Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-11-16

 Yoast SEO 17.6 is out today!
 This new release brings several fixes and enhancements to improve how the plugin works.
 And we’re getting it ready for the upcoming WordPress 5.9 release.
 Go check it out!
-Read more about what's new in Yoast SEO 17.6 in [https://yoa.st/release-17-6](our release post in English) or [https://yoa.st/release-17-6-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO 17.6 in [our release post in English](https://yoa.st/release-17-6) or [our release post in Spanish](https://yoa.st/release-17-6-spanish)!

 #### Bugfixes